RangerMauve/implexus/README.md

 -	`name` `String` : The name of the node in the graph
 -	`node` `Object` : The node with properties for describing it
--	`cb` `Function(err,stream)` : This should get called with either an error object, or the resulting stream instance
+-	`cb` : This should get called with either an error object, or match one of the following
+	-	`Function(err,stream)` : Usually the factory should resolve in a stream, which will be used in the graph
+	-	`Function(err, fn(chunk, [encoding]))` : Alternately, it can return a function that takes in data and an encoding, which gets passed to [through2-map](https://www.npmjs.com/package/through2-map) to make a stream
+	-	`Function(err, fn(chunk, encoding, callback))` : Same as above, but async, and gets passed into [through2](https://www.npmjs.com/package/through2) to make a stream.